binkley/homebrewery-files/witch.md

 #### Level 10: Voice and Vision

-**TODO: Consider "Inner Harmony" <br>
+**TODO**: Consider "Inner Harmony" <br>
-**TODO: Consider "Twyfold"
+**TODO**: Consider "Twyfold"

-_You are never just one thing &mdash; your strength is in contradictions._
+_You are never just one thing &mdash; your strength is in contradictions.
+And people hear you out._

-As a bonus action, you can call upon your internal conflicts, gaining a burst of confidence and insight.
+As a bonus action, you can call upon your internal conflicts, gaining a burst of confidence.
 For 1 minute, you gain the following benefits:

-Choose one: gain **Advantage** on Charisma-based ability checks or on Wisdom-based ability checks.
-During this time, you can switch the chosen ability (Charisma or Wisdom) at the start of your turn without expending another bonus action.
+Choose one:

+- Gain **Advantage** on Charisma-based ability checks.
+- Gain **Advantage** on Intelligence-based ability checks.
+- Gain **Advantage** on Wisdom-based ability checks.

+\page

+At the start of your turn you may chose a different option.

 You can use this feature a number of times equal to your proficiency bonus, and regain all expended uses when you finish a long rest.
+Each time you change a choice expends one of your uses.

 ### The Mother
 _Steadfast hands, a voice of reason, and full of life_